Bright8691/Data-Analysis-Portfolio/README.md

 # Data

-The dataset contains some transaction records and are not limited to the following:<br>
+The dataset contains some transaction records and are not limited to the following:
 - Transaction Identification
 - Customer Identification
 - Home Country